Elections: do you determine your own vote, or are you guided by the situation?

-Election time.
+It's election time.
 Time to vote, time to choose who will represent us in politics.
 The idea is simple: you choose the party that suits you best.
 The party that stands for what you stand for.
-The party that matches your view of the world and that represents your interests in governing the country.
-But how well are we actually able to make that choice?
-How big is the influence of the situation?
-And how can we create a situation that helps people to make the right choice, the choice that really matches with where you stand for?
+The party that best fits your ideals and that represents your interests the most.
+But are we actually able to make that choice, or are we influenced by the situation?
+And how can we reduce that influence, so that people can vote for a party that really fits to their wants and needs?

-The influence of the situation on our voting behaviour
+How big is the influence of the situation on our voting behaviour?

 Voting behaviour is the perfect example of behaviour where we assume that people are very capable of making considered choices.
 But unfortunately, that's not true.
 We are largely influenced by the situation.
 And that's not so surprising.